Salkantay Trek 4 Days

 There isn’t an age restriction, but if you’re older, you should get a medical checkup before traveling and try to acclimate to the altitude (see altitude sickness).
 We’ve frequently had people as young as seven and as old as 68.

 The entry date to the Machu Picchu Citadel cannot be changed, but the departure date can.
 Tickets are purchased well in advance; if you change the hiking departure, your tour could become one of four or three days, depending on the program book.
 Remember to schedule your trip to Peru in advance to avoid problems and stay in Cusco 3 or 4 days before the trip.
-Please note that on this trip, you will meet people of different genders and nationalities than yours; we are an agency that cannot guarantee the gender and ethnicity of our tourists.

 At lunch and dinner, always start with a bowl of soup before moving on to the main dish (chicken, meat, fish, etc.), either with rice or pasta.
 Dessert and a final herbal beverage come next.

-After the hike, refreshments (happy hour) will always be available, including hot beverages, popcorn, cookies, bread with jam, chocolate, milo, and more.
+After the hike, refreshments (happy hour) will always be available, including hot beverages, popcorn, cookies, bread with jam, chocolate, Milo, and more.

 Snacks: Before beginning the day’s hike, you will receive a piece of fruit, a chocolate bar, a packet of cookies, and some candy.